Hyper Neo Geo 64 Explained

 The system was first announced in late 1995, and planned for release in late 1996.[4]
 It was officially unveiled at the February 1997 AOU show, though all that was demonstrated at the show was a videotape containing a few seconds of footage of Samurai Shodown 64, which SNK announced would be the first game for the system.[5]
 By mid-1997 test units were on display in Japan.[6]

-The arcade version of the system was released in September 1997, featuring a custom 64-bit RISC processor, 4 megabytes of program memory, 64 megabytes of 3D and texture memory, and 128 megabytes of memory for 2D characters and backgrounds.
+The system was released, only in arcade form, in September 1997, featuring a custom 64-bit RISC processor, 4 megabytes of program memory, 64 megabytes of 3D and texture memory, and 128 megabytes of memory for 2D characters and backgrounds.[7]
 The first title released for the system was Road's Edge, with Samurai Shodown 64 and following soon after.
 None were particularly well received.
+The system was a failure[8] and by 1999 was discontinued, with only seven games released in total.
+SNK resumed releasing games on their older Neo Geo system.[9]

 Specifications